michaelgrosner/tribeca/README.md

 Use `--free-version` argument to anonymously unlock any API Key and avoid the payment.

-All market levels will be visible and usable but not in realtime, instead will be slowdown around 7 seconds doing [XMR mining calculations](https://github.com/monero-project/monero/blob/master/src/crypto/hash.c#L42).
+All market levels will be visible and usable but not in realtime, instead will be slowdown around 7 seconds doing nothing.

-If any hash meets the current XMR network target, it will be send to my XMR pool for my fun and profit.

-`--free-version` effectively slows down fun and profit for you and me.
 Please don't open issues asking how much % less the bot generates with `--free-version`; it is relative to your trading strategy, the market conditions, and the bot's performance.
-It is almost impossible to know.

 ### Donations